jayeb/grunt-importbower/README.md

 # grunt-importbower
-Grunt task for loading or reloading tabs in Chrome.
+Grunt task for importing main files from Bower and inserting them into an HTML document.

 ## Prerequisites